miguelPerezOntiveros/framework/README.md

 - use websockets?
 - confirm project deletions
 - why is sidebar_projects being called twice?
+- refreshing a page should take sidebar state into account, even if it doesn't match the query param
+- dont use the light blue color on the plus/times button
 - IMPORTANT:
+- 'Insert' dropdowns on ace editor
+- Check if after login redirection, the landing page checks permissions properly
 - containerize this
 	- choose between
 		- Using RUN git clone ... in a Dockerfile and build the image each time the source code changes.